garagehive/garagehive.github.io/docs/garagehive-aag-integration.md

 [Go back to top](#top)

-### Ordering Parts from AAG Parts 360 through Garage Hive
+### Ordering Parts from NAPA Autoparts 360 through Garage Hive
-To order parts from the AAG Parts 360 website:
+To order parts from the NAPA Autoparts 360 website:
 1. Open the document (Jobsheet, Estimate, or VI Estimate) from which you want to order.
 Select **Parts** from the menu bar and then select **Open AAG Parts 360**.

    ![](media/garagehive-aag-ordering-parts1.png)

-2. This action will open the AAG Parts 360 website.
+2. This action will open the NAPA Autoparts 360 website.
 Once the page is open, choose the category for the parts you need.

    ![](media/garagehive-aag-ordering-parts8.png)